hardenedlinux/Debian-GNU-Linux-Profiles/docs/ssh-for-cluster-management.md

 By applying this option to the command line for ssh(1), scp(1) and sftp(1) (possibly with its config form), the unix domain socket from your local ssh agent is forwarded to the remote host once you have passed the authentication and then logged into it, as if the forwarded domain socket recorded in the `SSH_AUTH_SOCK` environment variable on the remote host were provided by an agent running on the remote host, which, in this scene, may be the MC, and all identity keys registered locally are all available on the remote.

-You can then log into any machine accessible from MC, provided that the identity keys needed for authentication for the machine have been registered to the local agent.
+You can then log into any machine accessible from MC, provided that the identity keys needed for authentication for the machine have been registered to the local agent:

+	$ ssh-add -t 300 mc.key
+	$ ssh-add -t 300 a.host.key
+	$ ssh -A virtmgr@mc.host.xxx.com
+	virtmgr@mc.host.xxx.com:~$ ssh virtmgr@a.host.xxx.com

 ##### Usage of ProxyJump(J).